Image of child playing on climbing frame at Robinson Reserve

 These are the top local priorities you've told us about what's important for Tuart Hill:

-• Road and traffic management - "Put new traffic lights with turning arrows at the intersection of Main Street and Royal Street it is a death trap."
+• Road and traffic management - "Put new traffic lights with turning arrows at the intersection of Main Street and Royal Street."

 • Development - "A high density precinct centred around the Main Street District Centre."